 Eight years ago I was exposed to a new piece of work created by superintendents across Texas who had a greater vision for public education than simple accountability based on high-stakes testing.
-At the time, I don’t know if I appreciated the work for all that it was visioning-instituteworth and the enormous thought and innovation that went into this vision.
+At the time, I don’t know if I appreciated the work for all that it was worth and the enormous thought and innovation that went into this vision.
 It was kind of like how we sometimes take things for granted, like our freedom in America or breathing.
 It’s just something you have.
 The district leadership frequently brought this document to the forefront of our conversations and asked us to reflect on its purpose and relevance for our work.

 Then the world changed.
 “Freedom” and “breathing” were no longer a part of our work as leaders.
 Every trace of the Texas Visioning Document was erased from the district and the work we did, only to be replaced with conversations driven by student and teacher performance on the state assessment.
 It is true that you do not always appreciate what you have until it is gone.
-But nowchangingworld, like the freedom of a democratic society or the air needed for survival, I was missing a critical part of my profession.
+But now, like the freedom of a democratic society or the air needed for survival, I was missing a critical part of my profession.
 I began a mission to find a district whose work was driven by the principles of the Visioning Document.
 I had to find a new source of oxygen for my career.
 I was thrilled to find so many districts who had not abandoned this work and quickly found a home with like purpose.

 Four years later, I have been selected as a principal to represent my district to focus specifically on this document.
 I find myself on a new frontier, no longer to serve solely a receptacle for the information being learned from the vision of this text, but as a vehicle to take this information to others.
 It is a great responsibility to help spread the mission and vision of a new face of education.
-This plan allows for ownership, flexibility, and board-blended-learning-scale-up-presentation-2opportunity for learning “anywhere, anytime, any path, and any pace.”
+This plan allows for ownership, flexibility, and opportunity for learning “anywhere, anytime, any path, and any pace.”
 It is our moral imperative to have the grit and growth mindset needed to prepare students for a future that we can probably not accurately perceive, to stand against special interest groups that would promote learning for some, but not all, and to communicate to society about how the future of education needs to change.
 While it is somewhat scary facing the uncertainty, it is also exciting and a challenge I gladly accept.

 You would think progress toward a goal would make the work easier.
 However, as I have learned with weight loss, it seems that whenever I get closest to my goal, something inevitably happens and instead of being 10 pounds from my goal, I am once again 20 pounds away.
 Some experts say this is because our body has a “set point” and it keeps our bodies in this range.
 However, I think that I subconsciously sabotage myself.
 Maybe I have become so comfortable being at a certain weight, living a certain lifestyle, that I’m not sure if I can “be” this new person, so I unconsciously sabotage myself out of fear.

 I think the same thing can be true with professional goals.
-Before becoming a principal, I worked at a place for fifteen years where I repeatedly hit a barrier preventing me from caution-aheadsuccessfully achieving my goals.
+Before becoming a principal, I worked at a place for fifteen years where I repeatedly hit a barrier preventing me from successfully achieving my goals.
 While I wasn’t comfortable, it had become my norm.
 Being in a new role in a new district, I have been able to move past that, but I am definitely in the land of the unknown, professionally.

 I think my staff is experiencing the same phenomenon.
 There was no one that worked harder with children that this group of educators.
 However, no matter how hard they worked, they weren’t getting the results they wanted.
 The first couple of years the work was hard, but we didn’t yet see the fruits of our efforts, so that felt “normal.”
 However, recently, our flywheel has begun to move.
 The work is getting a little easier.
 The payoffs are starting to happen.
 It just gets better from here, right?